-A variable is a brief, non-formatted piece of content that can be edited in one place but used in many places throughout your project.
-They're especially good for text that might change frequently, such as version numbers and dates.
+A variable is a small piece of plain text or auto-generated content that can be edited in one place but used in many places throughout your project.
+Variables are especially useful for text that might change frequently, such as version numbers and dates.
 Variables are stored in variable sets, which can hold multiple variables.
 Depending on the template you select when creating a project, Flare may provide you with an initial variable set, but you can add as many additional variable sets and variables as you like.
 There are different kinds of variables: (1) basic ones that you create, (2) custom date/time variables that you create, (3) system variables (e.g., date and time; titles; page count; Chapter, Section, and Volume numbers), (4) Heading variables, and (5) Running Head variables.
 Some of these are especially useful for page headers and footers in print-based output.